What do I need to file my 2019 income tax return? *some items might only apply if you itemize

-- records of other income (rental, jury duty, gambling, alimony (paid/received), etc.)
+- records of other income such as rental property, jury duty, gambling, alimony (paid/received), etc.

 - information on any stocks or other property/investments you sold or bought

 - investment expenses (safe deposit box, investment counselor, etc.)

 - records of any contributions you made to IRAs or other retirement plans

 - records for mortgage interest, real estate and personal property tax, auto registration fees (VLF fee)

 - donations made to church, schools, and other organizations